maximilianoest/matlabSimulationNMR/README.txt

     important to calculate a rough estimate of R1 and other constants.
 For better results, please use the calculated and summed correlation functions to determine valid results.
-- all set up parameters can be adjusted in the configMain.txt
+- all set up parameters can be adjusted in the configMain.txt located at txtFiles directory.
+The path is hardcoded in simulationMain.m and is maybe used somewhere else in the code.
 - other scripts can be added to the scripts directory to simulate other parameters.
 This script name should then be given in the configMain.txt
 - nearestNeigbours is used if one case for NN should be used and